miku/haystack/README.md

 # Finding a needle in Haystack: Facebook’s photo storage

-> Our key observation is that this traditional design incurs an excessive number of disk operations because of metadata lookups. [...]
+> Our key observation is that this traditional design incurs an **excessive number of disk operations because of metadata lookups**. [...]
 We carefully reduce this per photo metadata so that Haystack storage machines can perform all metadata lookups in main memory.
 This choice conserves disk operations for reading actual data and thus increases overall throughput.